PRE-QUALIFICATION APPEAL PROCESS

 In conjunction with this Pre-Qualification Policy, the District hereby establishes a Bidder Pre-Qualification Appeals Panel (“Appeals Panel”), consisting of the following three members, or their designee(s):

 - The District’s Director of Facilities & Operations

 - The District’s Capital Projects Coordinator

 The sole issue before the Appeals Panel shall be the scoring of a Contractor.
 The decision of the Appeals Panel shall be the District’s final administrative decision.

-The date for submission and opening of bids for a specific project will not be delayed or postponed to allow for completion of an appeal process.
+The date for submission and opening of bids for a specific project will not be delayed or postponed to allow for the completion of an appeal process.